Data-Cleaning-And-Mining/Notes/01_Navigation.md

 ![arrowed](Assets/Arrows.png)

-### Contiguous Movement
+### Contiguous Movement Between Cells

 Contiguous movement is the movement of your curser between contiguous groups of cells, such as to the end of a row or end of a column.
-It is useful when you need to quickly jump to the end of a column or row of a large spreadsheet without having to scroll all the way through several thousand rows or mouse over several dozen columns.
+It is useful when you need to quickly jump to the end of a column or row of a large worksheet without having to scroll all the way through several thousand rows or mouse over several dozen columns.
 To select the end of a contiguous row or column of data simple use Shift + Arrow keys

 Keyboard Combination | Key | Movement
 ------------ | ------------- | -------------